Fish-Vista: A Multi-Purpose Dataset for Understanding & Identification of Traits from Images: Additional Dataset Details

-The goal of trait identification using FV-682 is to detect the presence or absence of four traits: adipose fin, pelvic fin, barbel, and multiple dorsal fins.
-A robust trait identification model should perform well on out-of-distribution species not encountered during training.
-Additionally, we aim to measure the performance on in-distribution species as well.
-To achieve this, we divide the FV-682 dataset into four splits: training, validation, in-species test, and leave-out species test sets.
-We start by setting aside \textbf{51 species, comprising 1,935 images} for the leave-out test set.
-The only requirement for this test set is to ensure that all four traits vary within the images, meaning we need sufficient samples for both the presence and absence of each trait.
-For the remaining species, we perform a \textit{75\%-15\%-10\%} split for the training, in-species test, and validation sets.
-We perform manual inspection of the test sets similar to Section \ref{sec:manual-filtering-test-set}.
-The \textbf{training set includes 38,038 images from 628 species}, the \textbf{validation set contains 5,238 images from 451 species}, and the \textbf{in-species test set has 7,771 images from 450 species}.
-All 450 species in the in-species test set overlap with the 628 species in the training set, providing an in-distribution evaluation set.
+The trait identification dataset is designed to achieve three key objectives: detecting the presence or absence of four traits—adipose fin, pelvic fin, barbel, and multiple dorsal fins; evaluating model performance on out-of-distribution (OOD) test sets; and assessing whether traits can be localized in images using coarse-grained weak labels by predicting their presence/absence.
+The initial dataset, consisting of 52,982 images from 682 species, is divided into four splits: training, validation, in-species test, and leave-out-species test sets.
+We reserve 51 species (1,935 images) for the leave-out test set, ensuring sufficient variation in the presence and absence of all four traits for robust OOD evaluation.
+The remaining species are split into training (75\%), in-species test (15\%), and validation (10\%) sets.
+The training set comprises 38,038 images from 628 species, the validation set includes 5,238 images from 451 species, and the in-species test set contains 7,771 images from 450 species, all of which overlap with the species in the training set to provide an in-distribution evaluation set.
+To ensure high-quality evaluation, we manually inspect the test sets to remove noisy or low-quality samples, following the same process used for the classification dataset.

+We construct a manual-annotation dataset comprising presence/absence annotations for four traits across 1,281 images spanning 1,075 species.
+This dataset is derived from a subset of the manually annotated segmentation dataset, carefully curated to ensure no overlap with the other four identification datasets and no species overlap with the training set.
+For this dataset, the presence/absence of traits such as the adipose fin, pelvic fin, and barbel is straightforward to infer from segmentation annotations, as the presence of corresponding pixel labels directly indicates the traits' presence.
+However, this approach cannot be applied to images with multiple dorsal fins, as all dorsal fins share the same pixel label in the segmentation annotations.
+To address this, we used help from expert biologists in our team to manually inspect these images and annotate the presence/absence of multiple dorsal fins.

+Incorporating the \textit{manual-annotation} dataset brings the total identification dataset to 54,263 images spanning 1,754 species.
+The key statistics of the identification dataset are illustrated in Figure \ref{fig:key_stat} - Trait Identification.
+In the figure, the presence percentage for each trait represents the proportion of images in which the trait is present, highlighting the highly imbalanced distribution of each trait in our dataset.